 Have you ever wondered why your dentist makes you fill out a detailed medical history form before your appointment?
-Or how about why your dentist needs to take your blood pressure before beginning your dental work?
+Or why your dentist needs to take your blood pressure before beginning your dental work?

 Just as your oral health can impact your overall health, your overall health can impact your oral health.
 It’s a two-way street—one that dentists take very seriously.